lukas-burda/lukas-burda/README.md

-### I'm a nice Brazillian guy that looks for the technologies future overall.
+### I'm a Brazillian guy that looks for the technologies future overall.
 Hardware? software?
 Both integrated...
 I love everything!
 ## Send me a message to invite me for a new business experience! 😉🤖